 Python Increment Operation

-Python Increment
+Python Increment a Value

 The below code shows how almost all programmers increment integers or similar variables in Python.